projectara/greybus-spec/source/special.rst

 When reconfiguring the link power mode as a result of receiving a Greybus SVC Interface Set Power Mode Request, the link's transmitter and/or receiver power mode shall be set to the given configuration.
-The status field of the response to a Greybus SVC Interface Set Power Mode Request shall not be used to check the result of the power mode change operation.
+The :ref:`greybus-protocol-error-codes` in the Response message header of the response to a Greybus SVC Interface Set Power Mode Request shall not be used to check the result of the power mode change operation.
 It shall only be used to indicate the result of the Greybus communication only.
-If the response to a Greybus SVC Interface Set Power Mode Request has status different than GB_OP_SUCCESS, it shall indicate that an error occurred and that the power mode change could not be initiated; the targeted link shall be in the same state as before the request was issued.
-If the response to a Greybus SVC Interface Set Power Mode Request has status GB_OP_SUCCESS, it shall indicate that there was no Greybus communication error detected (request and response were successfully exchanged).
+If the :ref:`greybus-protocol-error-codes` in the Response message header of the response to a Greybus SVC Interface Set Power Mode Request is different than GB_OP_SUCCESS, it shall indicate that an error occurred and that the power mode change could not be initiated; the targeted link shall be in the same state as before the request was issued.
+If the :ref:`greybus-protocol-error-codes` in the Response message header of response to a Greybus SVC Interface Set Power Mode Request is GB_OP_SUCCESS, it shall indicate that there was no Greybus communication error detected (Request and Response were successfully exchanged).
 However, it shall not also be considered as a successful power mode change.
-The pwr_change_result_code field in the response, as described in Table :num:`table-svc-interface-set-power-mode-response-pwr-change-result-code` shall be used for that unique purpose.
-In other words, if and only if response status field is GB_OP_SUCCESS and pwr_change_result_code field in the response is PWR_OK then the power mode change request shall be considered as successful.
+The status and pwr_change_result_code fields as respectively described in Table :num:`table-svc-interface-set-power-mode-response` shall be used for that unique purpose.
+In other words, if and only if the :ref:`greybus-protocol-error-codes` in the Response message header is GB_OP_SUCCESS and the status field in the Greybus SVC Interface Set Power Mode Response payload as described in Table :num:`table-svc-interface-set-power-mode-response` is GB_SVC_OP_SUCCESS, the pwr_change_result_code field in the Response payload indicates the actual result of the power mode change request.
-Operation shall otherwise be considered as failed in any other combination of these two fields.

 Greybus SVC Interface Set Power Mode Response
 """""""""""""""""""""""""""""""""""""""""""""

 Table :num:`table-svc-interface-set-power-mode-response` defines the Greybus SVC Interface Set Power Mode Response payload.
+If the Response message header has the :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the values of the Response payload fields are undefined and shall be ignored.

 .. figtable::
    :nofig: